Four eco lodges and a cottage at Wheatland Farm

 Most of the year we offer short breaks.
 Why not book last minute when the weather is set fair and escape to Devon for the weekend!
 Devon has great walking (we can lend you maps) and there is cycling for all abilities nearby.

 There’s no green wash here – we are a genuinely sustainable business.
 But we’re not eco warriors, fanatics or hippies either.
 We hope you’ll be impressed at how comfortable and easy a green holiday can be, and perhaps you’ll find a few ideas for cutting costs at home.

-Wheatland Farm has held Gold level approval from the Devon Wildlife Trust since 2007.
-In both 2012 and 2015 we won England’s top national award for sustainable tourism (the Gold award from Visit England).
-We’ve won the Gold award for sustainable tourism twice for both Devon (2011,2014) and for the South West region (2012, 2015).
-Wheatland Farm held Gold in the Green Tourism Business Scheme from 2008-2016 (we’ve now left the scheme because of concerns about some of their awards and expansion plans).
+Wheatland Farm has won many awards for sustainable tourism.
 We run the whole farm for wildlife, and one third of it, Popehouse Moor, is a Site of Special Scientific Interest for its culm grassland habitats and rare plants and animals.
-We use traditional management techniques here in consultation with Natural England and the Devon Wildlife Trust.
-By staying here you help make this management financially viable.
-We take great care over the environmental impact of both the business and our own lifestyles – if you want to know more, see our environmental policy, read our greening blogs or ask us a question.
+We take great care over the environmental impact of both the business and our own lifestyles – if you want to know more, see our environmental policies, read our greening blog posts or ask us a question.